zivaharoni/gradual-learning-rnn/README.md

 # Gradual Learning of Deep Recurrent Neuarl Networks

 This repository is a self-contained code of the work in the Gradual Learning of Deep Recurrent Neural Networks.
-The package contains a python implementation of the model as depicted in (http://google.com).
+The package contains a python implementation of the model as depicted in (XXXXXXX).

 ### Penn TreeBank
 The file ptb_config.py contains all the configurations that were tested in the article.
 Choosing one of them is done by the model flag from the command line.